Your Unsplash Photos Have Been Downloaded 10,000 Times. How Many Sites Credited You?

 Downloads are vanity metrics.
 Backlinks are assets that compound over time.

 If you've been uploading to stock sites for more than a year, you probably have hundreds of unclaimed backlinks waiting.
-The only question is whether finding them is worth your time.
+The question is whether you're willing to systematically go after them—and whether you have a way to do it efficiently enough to make the effort worthwhile.

 We're building Backlink Harvest to help photographers reclaim their attribution at scale.
 Join the waitlist to be first in line when we launch.